Coordinator: Augusto Sampaio

 Coordinator: Paulo Borba

-This project aims at investigating and proposing better collaborative development tools supporting prevention, detection and resolution of code integration conflicts.
-This way, we hope that organizations adopting our proposed tools gain competitive advantage as a result of reducing the number of conflicts and the effort to detect and resolve them during the software development life cycle.
-The idea is to investigate alternative forms of modularity, mainly directed to the code integration process, with the purpose of improving this process productivity and the resulting products quality.
-To this end, we intend to propose, formalize, implement and evaluate code integration concepts, techniques and tools.
+This project aims at investigating and proposing better collaborative development tools supporting the prevention, detection, and resolution of code integration conflicts.
+This way, we hope that organizations adopting our proposed tools gain a competitive advantage as a result of reducing the number of conflicts and the effort to detect and resolve them during the software development life cycle.
+The idea is to investigate alternative forms of modularity, mainly directed to the code integration process, with the purpose of improving this process productivity and the resulting product quality.
+To this end, we intend to propose, formalize, implement and evaluate code integration concepts, techniques, and tools.

 SWS – Smart Water System

 Water is a vital and scarce resource in our society.
 More and more, different cities around the world have been facing problems to manage it in an efficient way.
 The goal of this project is to develop a real-time intelligent system to manage water reservoirs around the city.
 The main aspects considered in the solution should be the level of water in the reservoirs and the water quality.